follow Eve on twitter @tuckeve

-Eve Tuck is Assistant Professor of Educational Foundations at the State University of New York at New Paltz.
+Eve Tuck is Assistant Professor of Educational Foundations and Coordinator of Native American Studies at the State University of New York at New Paltz.

 Tuck earned her Ph.D.in Urban Education at The Graduate Center, The City University of New York in 2008.
 She has conducted participatory action research with New York City youth on the uses and abuses of the GED option, the impacts of mayoral control, and school non-completion.
 Her current research is with migrant youth in New York’s Hudson Valley.

 Her publications are concerned with the ethics of social science research and educational research, Indigenous social and political thought, decolonizing research methodologies and theories of change, and the consequences of neoliberal accountability policies on school completion.
 She is the author of Urban Youth and School Push-Out: Gateways, Get-aways, and the GED (Routledge, 2012) and co-editor (with K. Wayne Yang) of Youth Resistance Research and Theories of Change (Routledge, 2014).